Adlertag: KG 2 raid

 KG 2 flew Dornier Do 17s like these throughout the Battle of Britain.

 On the morning of 13 August, the weather was bad and Göring ordered a postponement of raids.
 However, the Dornier Do 17s of KG 2 were not informed and took off at 04:50 for their target.
 They were to meet with their escorts from ZG 26 over the Channel.
 ZG 26 received the cancellation order, but II., and III./KG 2 did not.
 KG 2 had formed up by 05:10, led by Geschwaderkommodore Johannes Fink.
 Part of the ZG 26 formation that had taken off—led by Oberstleutnant Joachim Huth—tried to warn the Dorniers of the cancellation.
 Unable to contact the bombers by radio, Huth tried to signal them by flying in front of them and performing aerobatics.
 Fink ignored him and flew on.
-KG 2 flew around the coast to his target, Eastchurch airfield on the Isle of Sheppey.
+KG 2 flew around the coast to its target, Eastchurch airfield on the Isle of Sheppey.
 Albert Kesselring had issued orders for bombers to abandon missions if their escorts did not show up, but Fink did not want to be accused of failing to obey orders and continued onward even though the Bf 110s turned back.
-The return leg would take KG 2 across No. 11 Group's territory, which could have been disastrous without fighter escort.
-But owing to the ROC misjudging the direction of the bombers, due to low-lying cloud, and the radar not picking up the direction of the German bombers, the WAAF plotted the course of the raid incorrectly and the RAF failed to prevent the target being attacked.
+The return leg would take KG 2 across No. 11 Group's territory, which could have been disastrous without fighter escort but owing to the Observer Corps misjudging the direction of the bombers, due to low-lying cloud, and the radar not picking up the direction of the German bombers, the WAAF plotted the course of the raid incorrectly and the RAF failed to prevent the target being attacked.